somenath203/Suicide-Depression-Predictor/README.md

 ## Components of the Project

-The project is divided into three Parts: Frontend, Backend and the Machine Learning Model
+The project is divided into three parts: Frontend, Backend and the Machine Learning Model

 ## About the Frontend of the Project